-- 'New to Year X'/Meet the teacher sessions in September - Termly year group Newsletters sharing curriculum information and updates. - Parent information meetings e.g RWInc introduction for Reception, maths, reading, phonics etc - Friends of Highwood Welcome back picnic promotes building a strong network amongst our community of families. - Home visits give parents an opportunity to talk with staff and to begin working together even before their child's first day in the Nursery or Reception class. - Children who join mid-year are invited to a 'New to' meeting to have a tour of the school and share information between home and school. - We encourage parents to attend two parent consultations yearly to discuss their child's progress and attainment.
-Teachers also provide parents with suggestions for how you can help your child at home. - Home Learning Grids, bespoke for each year group, are designed and provided half termly.
+- 'New to Year X'/Meet the teacher sessions in September - Termly year group Newsletters sharing curriculum information and updates. - Termly SEND newsletters signposting to parent courses and advice lines. - Parent information meetings e.g RWInc introduction for Reception, maths, reading, phonics etc - Reading, phonics, maths and spelling workshops throughout the academic year. - Friends of Highwood Welcome back picnic promotes building a strong network amongst our community of families. - Home visits from the EY team give parents an opportunity to talk with staff and to begin working together even before their child's first day in the Nursery or Reception class. - Children who join mid-year are invited to a 'New to' meeting to have a tour of the school and share information between home and school. - We encourage parents to attend two parent consultations yearly to discuss their child's progress and attainment.
+Teachers also provide parents with suggestions for how you can help your child at home. - Children with PSPs, parents are invited in termly to review and generate new targets with the class teacher. - Home Learning Grids, bespoke for each year group, are designed and provided half termly.
 They give families a wonderful range of suggestions to learn/complete weekly with your child, linked to what your children are studying in class.